rauno56/robserver/README.md

 # Robserver

 An observer for a **R**abbitMQ server.
-Listens to specified exchanges(`direct` exchanges not supported), counts different *shapes* of JSON payloads and stores that information to a PostgreSQL database.
+Listens to specified exchanges, auto-detects new exchanges via the management API, counts different *shapes* of JSON payloads and stores that information to a PostgreSQL database.

 ## Development